RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 data_frame = pd.DataFrame.from_dict(data_dict, orient="index")
 {% endhighlight %}

 The next step is to convert the data type of columns.
-The imported data type in each column is of type `object`, but a quick look will reveal clearly that almost every column is of type `numeric`.
+The imported data type in each column is of type `object`, but a quick look will reveal clearly that almost every column is of type `numeric`, because metadata about emails and financial information are all numbers.
+Also, we will not need to manually convert data types when doing aggregation or visualization.
 Converting the data type will save us tremendous amount of hustle.

 {% highlight python %}
 # Convert supposedly numeric type columns to type numeric.